-However, if for reasons beyond the Recipient's control, it appears that a grant extension (the approved grant period is shown on the Statement of CDBG Award) will be necessary, a written request for a grant period extension should be sent to DCA.
+However, if for reasons beyond the Recipient's control, it appears a grant extension (the approved grant period is shown on the Statement of CDBG Award) will be necessary, a written request for a grant period extension should be sent to DCA.
 The grant extension request should be sent to DCA prior to the grant's expiration date.
 The extension request should outline the reasons for the delay and specify the projected completion date.
 All DCA grant extension approvals will be made in the form of a Grant Adjustment Notice.

-All 2018 Annual Competition Recipients will have the following General Condition included in their Grant Award Package:
+All 2019 Annual Competition Recipients will have the following General Condition included in their Grant Award Package:

 The Department of Community Affairs reserves the right to cancel the Grant Award if sufficient progress is not being made toward completion of the project.
-If the following timeliness standards are not met, funds may be subject to deobligation and recapture by DCA: 1) clearance of all Grant Award conditions within six months of grant award; 2) release of funds by DCA, clearing the Environmental Review requirement, within six months of grant award; 3) satisfactory evidence of completion of all engineering/design work within 9 months of grant award; 4) completion of all needed acquisition activities within 12 months of grant award; 5) start of construction no later than 18 months after grant award; and 6) draw down of all funds within 24 months of grant award.
+If the following timeliness standards are not met, funds may be subject to deobligation and recapture by DCA: 1) clearance of all Grant Award conditions within six months of grant award; 2) release of funds by DCA, clearing the Environmental Review requirement, within six months of grant award; 3) satisfactory evidence of completion of all engineering/design work within 9 months of grant award; 4) completion of all needed acquisition activities within 12 months of grant award; 5) start advertising for bids on the Georgia Procurement Registry no later than 15 months of grant award; 6) start of construction no later than 18 months after grant award; and 7) draw down of all funds within 24 months of grant award.